Kurisutaru/Kurisutaru-GreatVillainess-Mod/README.md

 ### Installing BepInEx 6
 1. Download the [BepInEx 6 Bleeding Edge IL2CPP x64](https://builds.BepInEx.dev/projects/BepInEx_be).
-2. Extract the contents into the *The Great Villainess: Strategy of Lily* game directory, where the game's `KAMiBAKO.exe` is located.
+2. Extract the contents into the *The Great Villainess: Strategy of Lily* game directory, where the game's exe is located.

 ### Installing and Compiling the Mod
 1. Download from releases or compile yourself (see below for instructions).